MischaU8/yumyum/display/flat-shaded-display-mode_wyR1XoucDMk.md

-yum yum Floyd here with a quick look at the flat shaded display mode in plasticity you can enable the flat shaded display mode by right-clicking on the render mode icon in the top right corner of the viewport and selecting it
+yum yum Floyd here with a quick look at the flat shaded display mode in
+Plasticity you can enable the flat shaded display mode by right-clicking on the render mode icon in the top right corner of the viewport and selecting it